grammyjs/website/site/docs/plugins/session.md

 ```

 If you never access `ctx.session`, no operations will be performed, but as soon as you access the `session` property on the context object, the read operation will be triggered.
-If you never trigger the read (or directly assign a new value to `ctx.session`), we know that we also won't need to write any data back, because there is no way it could have been altered.
+If you never trigger the read (or directly assign a new value to `ctx.session`), we know that we also won’t need to write any data back, because there is no way it could have been altered.
 Consequently, we skip the write operation, too.
 As a result, we achieve minimal read and write operations, but you can use session almost identical to before, just with a few `async` and `await` keywords mixed into your code.